gravityhopper/gravityhopper-custom-code-keeper/readme.txt

 == Changelog ==

+= 2.3.2 // 2024. =
+📦 NEW: Adds integration with Gravity Hopper: Keyboard Shortcut module

 = 2.3.1 // 2022.11-Nov.10 =
 ✨ IMPROVE: Performance in checking files to load
 📖 DOC: Tested up to 6.1